dawoodmalhi/go-to-rust-crate/README.md

 <img src="logo.png" alt="logo" width="160"/>

-# Go To Rust Crate for VS Code
+# Open Rust Crate for VS Code

-This extension adds a "Rust Open Crate" command for Rust projects in VS Code.
+This extension adds a "Open Rust Crate" command for Rust projects in VS Code.
 It scans all crates installed on your system, allowing you to pick any crate and open it in a new VS Code window.
 Perfect for quickly navigating and exploring dependencies of a rust project!

 ![](usage.gif)

 ## Installation & Troubleshooting

-In VS Code, open the Extensions view and search for **Go To Rust Crate**.
+In VS Code, open the Extensions view and search for **Open Rust Crate**.
 Click Install to add the extension.

 If you're having issues, ensure that Rust is installed on your system and that there are some crates already available.